 Kibbeh Recipe Video

-For dishes like croquettes, you'll want to use fine grain bulgur wheat, also known as #1 Fine.
-You are most likely to find it at a Middle Eastern market, Bob's Red Mill brand, but it’s available from online retailers too.
+- Bulgur Wheat – For dishes like beef croquettes, you’ll want to use fine-grain bulgur wheat, also known as #1 Fine.
+You should be able to find it at a Middle Eastern market.

 💡 PRO TIP